Going Beyond Currency

 Stablecoins are a cryptocurrency that has a stable or constant value over time.
 It is usually tied in value to a stable fiat currency such as the US Dollar.

 Currency Backed Stablecoins

-Tether uses a basic mechanism to keep its value stable: for every 1 Tether token that is minted or available, there is $1 USD in the Tether organization’s possession.
-Anyone should technically be able to buy, own, and trade Tether, then be able to redeem that Tether for $1 USD.
+Tether uses a basic mechanism to keep its value stable: for every 1 Tether token that is minted or available, there is USD 1 in the Tether organization’s possession.
+Anyone should technically be able to buy, own, and trade Tether, then be able to redeem that Tether for USD 1.

 The downside of this type of system is that users must trust that the organization in control of the stablecoin does indeed possess all the fiat currency reserves that they claim to have.
 If the value of their reserves falls below the value of their total token supply, then the entire system may become unreliable and collapse.

 Tether has been the subject of much controversy in the past about whether it did possess the reserves that they claimed to possess and have very recently admitted that they are not keeping their token 100% backed by US Dollars.